NativeScript/nativescript-cli/PLUGINS.md

 * (Optional) Native iOS libraries and the native `build.xcconfig` configuration file which describes the native dependencies.
 For more information, see the [`build.xcconfig` Specification](#buildxcconfig-specification) section.

 The plugin must have the directory structure, described in the [Directory Structure](#directory-structure) section.

+# Where Can You Find NativeScript Plugins

+You can find a list of Telerik-verified NativeScript plugins on the [Telerik Verified Plugin Marketplace](http://plugins.telerik.com/nativescript), and a list of community-written NativeScript plugins by [searching for “nativescript” on npm](https://www.npmjs.com/search?q=nativescript).

 ## Create a Plugin